k-isaacs/TOR-Browser-Threat-Hunt/README.md

 The reviewed file, process, and network events on device ki-stigs show that tor-related software was downloaded, executed silently, launched, and used under the labuser account during the reviewed time window.
 The evidence includes execution of
-<code>tor-browser-windows-x86_64-portable-15.0.9.exe</code> with the <code>/s</code>
+<code>tor-browser-windows-x86_64-portable-15.0.9.exe</code> with the <code>/S</code>
 switch, creation of tor-related files on the Desktop, launch of
 <code>firefox.exe</code> and <code>tor.exe</code>, and successful network connections
 consistent with tor activity.
-If this activity was not authorized, the device should be reviewed for containment and the appropriate internal personnel should be notified for follow-on investigation.
+If this activity was not authorized, the device should be reviewed for containment and management should be notified for follow-on investigation.
 </p>